Emerald3ME/AoE2DE-Drag-Scroll/README.md

 # Age of Empires II: Definitive Edition - Drag Scroll

 Adds drag scrolling to Age of Empires II: Definitive Edition.
-Hold middle mouse and drag to pan the camera, same as SC2.
-That's it.
+Hold middle mouse (or whichever bind you like) and drag to pan the camera, similarly to what you might find in games like StarCraft II.

-Fork of [asieradzk's original script](https://github.com/asieradzk/AoE2Mouse_Camera_Drag), kept alive with updated offsets.
-Original author stepped away so I'm maintaining it here.
+Fork of [asieradzk's original script](https://github.com/asieradzk/AoE2Mouse_Camera_Drag), which aims to keep this functional throughout all future updates.

 ---

 ## Requirements

 - [AutoHotkey](https://www.autohotkey.com/) installed
-- Run the script as **administrator** or it won't be able to read the game's memory
+- Run the script as **administrator** to avoid any potential permissions conflicts.

 ---